Genesis 22: Lessons from Abraham’s Willingness to Sacrifice His Son Isaac on True Faith

 • Trust in God’s Word.
 Like Abraham and Isaac, you should never rely solely upon your own understanding.
 You must trust Him even if the reason for His test or His calling does not seem clear at the time: “Trust in the Lord with all your heart and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight.
 Do not be wise in your own eyes; fear the Lord and turn away from evil.”
 (Prov.
 3:5-7; 28:26; Ps.
 62:8).
 “Trust in the LORD forever, for in GOD the LORD, we have an everlasting Rock.”
 (Is.
 26:4).
 Neither Abraham and Isaac had to rely upon the unknown.
 Both could trust in God’s Word that Abraham and then Isaac would become the patriarchs of a great nation.
 “And I will make you a great nation, and I will bless you, a make your name great; and so you shall be a blessing;” (Gen. 12:2).
 When you are tested, you also never need to wonder what to do.
 You have God’s Word and His Holy Spirit to guide your every step and your every decision (Jo.
 14:16, 26; 15:26; 16:7, 13; Ps.
 119:105).
 When you feel uncertain, do you read the Word and pray for the Spirit to both encourage and guide you?

-• All things are possible through Christ when you step out in faith to serve Him.
+• All things are possible through Jesus when you step out in faith to serve Him.
 When you step out in faith to serve Jesus’ calling in your life, He can also give you the strength to complete your tasks for Him: “And looking at them Jesus said to them, ‘With people this is impossible, but with God all things are possible.”’
 (Matt.
 19:26; Mk.
 10:27; Lk.
 18:27).
 “I can do all things through Him who strengthens me.”
 (Phil.
 4:13).
 Is there any calling in your life that you have ignored due to age, health, work, family, or some other reason?

 5. Obedience: Truth Faith Is Evidenced Through Complete Obedience.
 Gen. 22:9-12.